semrush/intergalactic/website/docs2/style/typography/typography.md

 The first four headings are typically used for hero blocks, large advertising screens, banners, and landing pages.
 These headings should use the `semibold` font-weight (`--semi-bold` token).

-@table-caption Heading from h1 to h4 levels and styles
+Table: Heading from h1 to h4 levels and styles

 |     | Appearance           | Styles                     | Tokens                 |
 | --- | -------------------- | -------------------------- | ---------------------- |